 Sangria is made with red wine, fruits and a dose of dry distillate, such as cognac, rum, vermouth, etc. The Tinto de Verano, which is translated to red summer, is simpler, does not take a distilled drink and not so many fruits, only orange peel and lemon.

 How to drink sangria

 Sangria is a wine cocktail made to be shared and consumed in social moments.
-The recipe yields a lot, which makes it the perfect drink for a party accompanied by tapas, appetizers and good friends.
+The recipe yields a lot, which makes it the perfect drink for a party accompanied by Spanish tapas, appetizers, and good friends.

 Check out our red wine sangria recipe:

 Spanish red wine sangria with fruits